sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ##Component Categories

 The framework supports a mechanism for registering components in a specific category.
 This mechanism relies on DAML declarations instead of registry settings.
-First a category is declared and these are purely declarativeóthey have no active portion (code behind).
+First a category is declared and these are purely declarative‚Äîthey have no active portion (code behind).
 The DAML fragment below shows an example category declaration.

 ```xml
 <categories>